amzn/basis-point-sets/README.md

 The basis points are kept fixed for all the point clouds in the dataset, providing a fixed representation of every point cloud as a vector.
 This representation can then be used  as input to arbitrary machine learning methods, in particular it can be used as input to off-the-shelf neural networks.

-Example of the model for the task of mesh registration over a noisy scan:
+Below is the xxample of a simple model using  BPS for the  task of mesh registration over a noisy scan:

 ![Teaser Image](bps_demo.png)